 This red pesto pasta is quick, easy AND flavorful, which is my kind of meal.
 The sauce is done and ready to go by the time the pasta is done cooking, so it’s all ready to go in about 20 minutes!

-While I love serving this recipe with pasta, it’s also great to have a jar on hand in the fridge and serve it with sandwiches or as a dip with your favorite veggies.
+While I love serving this recipe with pasta and my turkey meatballs, it’s also great to have a jar on hand in the fridge and serve it with sandwiches or as a dip with your favorite veggies.

 Red pesto is similar to regular green pesto in that it is made with a base of a nut (usually pine nuts or walnuts), basil, olive oil, parmesan and garlic.
 Red pesto, on the other hand, also uses roasted red peppers, sun-dried tomatoes and a bit of tomato paste to make it red and add lots of flavor.